leon4rd/test/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Why did the cookie cry?
+## Because his mother was a wafer so long